Hawaii Disabled Veteran Benefits

 - VA disability compensation is not taxed.
 It is excluded from income at the federal level, so it never enters the federal adjusted gross income that flows onto your Hawaii return.
 (This is a federal rule, not Hawaii-specific.)

-- Reserve / National Guard duty pay exclusion: Hawaii lets you exclude a limited amount of military reserve or Hawaii National Guard duty pay from income (reported around $8,082 for recent years — confirm the current-year cap in the N-11 instructions, as it is adjusted).
+- Reserve / National Guard duty pay exclusion: Hawaii lets you exclude a limited amount of military reserve or Hawaii National Guard duty pay from income — currently $8,636 for the 2025 tax year (the return filed in 2026), up from $8,082 in prior years.
+Check the current-year N-11 instructions each filing season, since the cap is adjusted periodically.

 - Confirm your VA disability compensation never appears as income on your Hawaii return (it should not appear on your federal return either, and Hawaii starts from your federal figures).